ROCm/miopenDockerBuilder/README.md

 drun <docker_image_name>
 ```

-The command above will change directory to the directory to `/home/miopenpdb` and mount the home directory.
-The `PATH` is set up with to have MIOpenDriver callable and the user database file directory is located in miopenpdb's home directory.

 Once the docker is running on the remote system, this command can be used to execute the individual `MIOpenDriver` command:

 ```